arbindo/mimock/docs/docs.md

 ### Setup to run mimock locally

-Ensure PostgreSQL is setup with an user and a schema for mimock to automatically complete the required table setup
+Ensure PostgreSQL is setup with a user and a schema for mimock to automatically complete the required table setup

 `mimock.properties` - The bundle includes the properties file with the required configuration to start mimock.
 Check the config file and ensure the custom config items are properly setup